ninewise/dissertation/on-the-side/applications.md

 ### A Transcriptomics Analysis Pipeline {#section:transcript}

 By request of Steve Baeyen (ILVO), the script below was written to analyse a number of transcriptomics samples (stored in `samples`).
 This script is very similar to a specialized `umgap-analyse` script without the various parameters and configurations.
-However, since these are transcriptomics samples, instead of joining all reads after identification, the `umgap bestof` tool selects the single best frame out of the 6 translated and identified frames.
+However, since these are transcriptomics samples, instead of joining all translations from the same read after identification, the `umgap bestof` tool selects the single best frame out of the 6 translated and identified frames.

 ```sh
 #!/bin/sh